-It was a clear day in Hiroshima on 6 August 1945, when, at 8.14am, the atomic bomb was dropped on the city and the horror known to Mankind reached unthinkable heights.
-Estimates put the death toll at 140 000, including survivors of the initial blast who soon died from radiation.
-A city wiped off the face of the earth - with only a few exceptions, such as the chamber of commerce recognisable by its steel dome.
-Its vestiges have been left as a testament and memorial.
-Hiroshima's wounds have healed over and today it is a dynamic university and industrial city, which is constantly retrieving land from the sea.
-Life has resumed.
+It was a clear day in Hiroshima on 6 August 1945, when the atomic bomb exploded at 8.15am, taking mankind to a new, unimaginable level of horror.
+Estimates put the death toll at 140,000 and most of the survivors died later from radiation.
+A city wiped off the face of the earth - with the exception of the prefectural hall, recognisable by its charred, steel dome, left as a testimonial and memorial.
+Time has passed and Hiroshima's wounds have healed over; today it is a dynamic university, industrial and cultural city.

 ©Ch.
 Kober/John Warburton-Lee/PhotononstopHiroshima